Climdyn/qgs/documentation/source/files/general_information.rst

 * `Q-GCM <http://q-gcm.org/>`_: A mid-latitude grid based ocean-atmosphere model like MAOOAM.
 Code in Fortran, interface is in Python.
-* `pyqg <https://github.com/pyqg/pyqg>`_: A pseudo-spectral python solver for quasi-geostrophic systems.
+* `pyqg <https://github.com/pyqg/pyqg>`_: A pseudo-spectral Python solver for quasi-geostrophic systems.
 * `Isca <https://execlim.github.io/IscaWebsite/index.html>`_: Research GCM written in Fortran and largely configured with Python scripts, with internal coding changes required for non-standard cases.